ana-borges/CommonLit-Readability/docs/index.md

 ## Model evaluation

 In this phase we have started with model selection.
-So far wehave tried Support Vector Machines, XGBoost regressor, Random Forest, GLM.
+So far we have tried Support Vector Machines, XGBoost regressor, Random Forest, GLM.

 ### Support Vector Machines